-In 1984, the lodge was expanded to include three new spacious conference rooms in the Main Lodge, as well as 32 luxurious two-story condolets.
-The following year, in partnership with the UCLA Alumni Association, the lodge launched a new summer family resort program called Bruin Woods.
-By 1995, to meet the growing demands of the Center’s popularity, the Center underwent extensive guest room renovations, as well as the construction of 42 new condolets.
+In 1984, the conference center was expanded to include three new spacious conference rooms in the Main Lodge, as well as 32 luxurious two-story chalets.
+By 1995, to meet the growing demands of the venue’s popularity, it underwent extensive guest room renovations, as well as the construction of 42 new chalets.

-Lake Arrowhead and its surrounding community as we know it today began in 1891 when three Ohio businessmen — including James Proctor of the Proctor & Gamble Soap Company — chose Little Bear Valley as a spot for a reservoir venture and formed the Arrowhead Reservoir Company.
-The name “Arrowhead” was derived from vegetation that formed the shape of an arrowhead on the face of a mountain in nearby Arrowhead Hot Springs.
+Lake Arrowhead and its surrounding community as we know it today began in 1891 when three Ohio businessmen—including James Proctor of the Proctor & Gamble Soap Company—chose Little Bear Valley as a spot for a reservoir venture and formed the Arrowhead Reservoir Company.
+The name “Arrowhead” was derived from vegetation in the form of an arrowhead on the face of a mountain in nearby Arrowhead Hot Springs.

 Dam construction began in 1893 with the removal of trees and vegetation from the valley floor, which was then filled with water from area creeks and runoff.
 The area became the perfect spot for land developers who saw an opportunity to create a prime recreation and exclusive residential area.
 In the 1920s, the dam was completed, and the Arrowhead Lake Company bought Little Bear Valley and began making improvements.

-In 1946, the Los Angeles Turf Club — a group of businessmen who owned the Santa Anita Race Track — purchased the lake and surrounding properties.
-The Turf Club made gifts of land to organizations, including the North Shore Tavern – now the Main Lodge.
+In 1946, the Los Angeles Turf Club—a group of businessmen who owned the Santa Anita Race Track—purchased the lake and surrounding properties.
+The Turf Club made gifts of land to organizations, including the gifting of the North Shore Tavern—now Lake Arrowhead Lodge’s Main Lodge.

 In 1975, local property owners bought Lake Arrowhead and in 1978 investors purchased the village.
-Due to the pressing need to renovate the original Old Village built in the 1920s, the developers — with the help of local fire organizations — conducted a controlled burn to raze most of the Village in 1979.
-In this beneficial “Burn to Learn” exercise, all structures were burned down and removed except for the original dance pavilion, post office, bank, and real estate office.
+Due to the pressing need to renovate the original Old Village built in the 1920s, the developers, with the help of local fire organizations, conducted a controlled burn to raze most of the village in 1979.
+All structures were burned down and removed except for the original dance pavilion, post office, bank and real estate office.